aomader/arc-diagrams/README.md

 (definition 1.4), which doesn't specify that the superior subsequences have to be _consecutive_.

-That leads to two conclusions: Either the property _consecutive_ is incorrectly specified and it should instead be limited to an exclusive area:
+That leads to three conclusions: Either the property _consecutive_ is incorrectly specified and it should instead be limited to an exclusive area:

 > 1.3: _Consecutive_: _X_ occurs before _Y_, and there is no substring Z,